p-b-d-z/ansible-network-troubleshooting/README.md

 ## Background
 This repository should be considered a template only.
 My typical setup is orchestrated with Jenkins with a number of environmental variables being passed to an ephemeral Ansible container.
+I also use AWS SSM for secret management.

 ## Roles